learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 **Create the following method:**

 So here's what I want you to do.
-Create a function named `updateFilmInfo(_:)` which takes in one argument called `jsonResponse` of type [`String` : `String`].
+Create a function named `updateFilmInfo(_:)`within our `Movie` class  which takes in one argument called `jsonResponse` of type [`String` : `String`].
 In your implementation of this function, update the appropriate instance properties (you just created) with JSON response object above.
 You might have to do some digging.
 The `key`'s you should be using to access the `value`'s have a near identical name to the instance properties you've created (some do, some differ by just the first letter being capitalized)

-# 4. Movie Detail View Controller
+# 5. Movie Detail View Controller

 Quick recap.
 Our app loads, they're presented with a view that contains a text field.
 The user types in a film, hits search and that will be where we make our first call up to IMDB asking for all films associated with what was typed in that text field.
 Thanks to you--we then initialize multiple movie objects and begin to display their posters within multiple table view cells.
 If a user taps one of these poster images, we should be brought to a screen like this: